chainguard-dev/libraries-malcontent-demo/README.md

 Update the setup.yaml to switch between different sources for ultralytics.
 Once setup.yaml the build workflow will kick off which checks for malware.

-### Compare the Community Releases of Ultralytics v8.3.39 vs v8.3.40
+### Simulate Ultralytics Attack by comparing PyPI releases v8.3.39 vs v8.3.40

 > ⚠️ **Note:** The `v8.3.40` release was removed from PyPI.
 This demo uses a snapshot from the [malcontent-samples repository](https://github.com/chainguard-dev/malcontent-samples/tree/main/python/2024.ultralytics/v8.3.40).